eqbal/crystal_coin/README.md

 [development] Kemal is ready to lead at http://0.0.0.0:3000
 ```

-Let’s first create two new transactions by making a `POST` requests to `http://localhost:3000/transactions/new` with a body containing our transaction structure:
+Then let's create two new transactions by making a `POST` requests to `http://localhost:3000/transactions/new` with a body containing our transaction structure:

 ```bash
 crystal_coin [master●] % curl -X POST http://0.0.0.0:3000/transactions/new -H "Content-Type: application/json" -d '{"from": "eki", "to":"iron_man", "amount": 1000}'